yujunz/gitlab.com-runbooks/howto/storage-servers.md

 ## Configuring

 Thanks to our bootstrap script, no manual configuration is needed.
-However, it does NOT automatically create `/var/opt/gitlab/git-data`.
+However, it does NOT automatically create `/var/opt/gitlab/git-data/repositories`.
-You will need to manually create the directory.
+You will need to manually create the directory (`sudo mkdir -p /var/opt/gitlab/git-data/repositories`).

 ## Deploying